JurjenBiewenga/EditorBook/Pages/Fundamentals.md

 By default all public fields are serialized if the type of the field supports serialization.
 Private fields however are not serialized unless you apply an `SerializeField` attribute to those fields.

-In general all non `UnityEngine.Object` typed fields are serialized by value, this means that it is not possible to have multiple fields refer to the same value.
+In general all objects **not** deriving from `UnityEngine.Object` are serialized by value, this means that it is not possible to have multiple fields refer to the same object or value.
 Types derived from `UnityEngine.Object` are serialized by reference, fields with the `SerializeReference` attribute are also serialized by reference under certain conditions.

 All basic types support serialized however custom structs and classes are required to have the `Serializable` attribute applied to the class or struct.
 This of course also requires fields in that class or struct to be public or have the `SerializeField` attribute applied to those fields.

-There are other attributes that influence serialization, e.g. `NonSerialized` which makes any serialized field not serialized.
-This is useful for when you want public fields that should not be serialized. `HideInInspector` does not influence serialization but is useful to hide a serialized field.
+There are also other attributes that influence serialization, e.g. `NonSerialized` which makes any serialized field not serialized.
+This is useful for when you want public fields that should not be serialized but they should be accessible outside of the class. `HideInInspector` does not influence serialization but it is useful to hide a serialized field.

 ### SerializeReference